Career Development Office

 If, however, it is impossible to fulfill a work commitment without receipt of fellowship funding, we ask you to clearly explain the contingent nature of your application to the organization.

-Monies are generally released the first week of June.
+Payment is generally released the first week of June.

 The fellowship is an educational opportunity closely akin to a scholarship.
 The University generally issues recipients a 1099 and you may owe tax on the funds, depending upon your level of income.
 Each individual should check with their own tax advisor and the university financial aid advisor.